alexk95/uiCore/README.md

 The **uiCore** is a library meant to be used with **Qt**.

-This library takes away the effort to create and manage the fundamental objects for a technical user interface (UI).
+This library takes away the effort to create and manage the fundamental objects for a technical user interface (UI) for CAD like applications.

 To create the user inteface no widget creation is required.
-The API provides all common objects, but also allowes external QWidgets to be displayed.
+The API provides all common objects, but also allowes external QWidgets to be displayed if required.

 Features:
   - **Skriptable UI** - The UI will be created from code by using the API that provides the functions to modify the UI.